AVEVA/CONNECT-data-services-developer-docs/content/set-up/clients/clients-concept.md

 ---
 # Clients

 Clients allow applications to authenticate against OSIsoft Cloud Services (OCS) from outside the OCS portal.
-OCS supports different types of clients, each of which support different types of applications, and are described in these topics:
+OCS supports the following types of clients, each of which support different types of applications:

 - [Client-credentials clients](#client-credentials-client)
 - [Authorization code clients](#authorization-code-client)